Zack1017/Digital-Meter-Project/Part2-Voltmeter+Ohmmeter/README.md

 ![Ohmmeter Circuit](/assets/images/P1B_circuit.png)

 Connect a resistor to the input.
-Write the code to print to the screen using this [Helper](https://github.com/SDSMT-EE120/Digital-Meter-Project/blob/main/Part2-Voltmeter+Ohmmeter/README.md#ohmmeter-code).
+Write the code to print to the screen using this [Helper](https://github.com/SDSMT-EE120/Digital-Meter-Project/blob/main/Part2-Voltmeter+Ohmmeter/README.md#ohmmeter-code) and the sample code above.

 Test the following resistors: